Pelmeshek1706/willis_2_airest/README.md

 - **Dataset splits**
 	- COSMUS : neutral - 4702, negative - 4541, positive - 2373;
+ 	- Parlamint : using dev split, that has 739 sentences;
 	- DCWOZ :
    		- Depression_Label(Main predictor) splits: 0 - 209, 1 - 66;
      	- Training splits - Using originaly split: train - 163, dev - 56,test - 56 .
 Using originaly split
 	- All other datasets were distributed in an 80% train, 20% test format.
+ -